 The Perfect Flower Garden Border

-The flower garden border pictured here pulls out all the stops.
-This planting has multiple components to keep the viewer interested (without being reduced to a mere mish-mash).
+This flower garden border pulls out all the stops with multiple components to keep the viewer interested.
 In addition to perennials, it exhibits:

-The annuals (marigolds) brighten the composition and afford long-lasting color for little money.
-Pachysandra is a foliage plant; this groundcover furnishes a nice, solid green background and keeps this... flower garden border from looking too "busy."
-Meanwhile, the evergreen shrubs offer a different plant form (they're globe-shaped) from the rest of the vegetation.
+The annuals (marigolds) brighten the composition and provide long-lasting color for little money.
+The Pachysandra groundcover furnishes a nice, solid-green background and keeps the flower garden border from looking too busy.
+Meanwhile, the evergreen shrubs provide a different plant form (they're globe-shaped) from the rest of the vegetation.

 The softscape only begins to tell the story of this flower garden border as the hardscape nicely complements the plantings.
-The yard art serves as a focal point, while the fence breaks up the planting into more easily-digestible segments.
-Finally, notice the effect of the cobblestone driveway pavers lined up along the edge (bottom of the picture).
+The yard art serves as a focal point, while the fence breaks up the planting into more easily digestible segments.
+Finally, notice the effect of the cobblestone driveway pavers lined up along the edge.
 One of the functions of garden edging or lawn edging is to frame a display area.
-The cobblestone achieves that and more here.
-Its appearance is rustic enough to retain an informality consonant with its flower garden border.Continue to 7 of 15 below.
+The cobblestone achieves that and more.
+Its appearance is rustic enough to retain an informality akin to its flower garden border.Continue to 6 of 13 below.

 Ornamental Grass in Flower Borders

-- Sway rhythmically when blown by a wind
+- Add motion and sound when blown by a breeze

-A Flower Border That Uses Foliage, Form and Texture Well
+A Border Focused on Foliage, Form, and Texture

 Different textures and plant forms can spice up a flower border considerably.
-The two bright red flowers in this garden are "love-lies-bleeding."
-The other red plant is a coleus.
+The two bright red flowers in this garden are "love-lies-bleeding" and coleus.
 Coleus is an annual foliage plant that is indispensable for gardeners looking to experiment with color combinations in planting beds.
-It's a classic shade plant, although many types do just... fine in bright sunlight, too, as long as they receive sufficient water.
-See this picture of a red coleus for a closeup look.
+It's a classic shade plant, although many types do just fine in bright sunlight as long as they receive sufficient water.

 The spectacular plant in the middle of this flower border with red stems and deep burgundy leaves is castor bean plant.
 This is a great example of how much a foliage plant can do to spice up a planting.

 This type of castor bean plant has such dark leaves that it can be categorized as one of the so-called "black plants."
 As such, it's wonderful for color contrasts with brighter plants.
-The flower border in the picture above contains plants with relatively dark colors; a better example... of the potential for color contrasts with this tropical plant can be seen in another picture of a castor bean plant.
+However, castor bean plants are toxic, so they may not be the best plant to have growing in your yard if children will be playing there.Continue to 9 of 13 below.

 Petunia Flower Borders

-Do you think your plantings always have to be complex to make a big splash?
-Think again!
+If you think your plantings always have to be complex to make a big splash, think again.
 This petunia flower border requires no help from other types of plants to dazzle the onlooker with magnificent color.
 The border also employs some clever tricks to suit its urban location:

 - The plants at ground level are growing in containers, although the containers are so well hidden that, at first glance, you might think they're growing right in the ground.

-- Varying the color of the... petunias (there are three colors) provides more interest than using one solid color would.
+- Varying the color of the petunias (there are three colors) provides more interest than using one solid color.

 - The ground display is supplemented by window boxes.